adjust/rmq/README.md

 connection := rmq.OpenConnection("my service", "unix", "/tmp/redis.sock", 1)
 ```

+Note: rmq panics on Redis connection errors.
+Your producers and consumers will
+crash if Redis goes down.
+Please let us know if you would see this handled
+differently.

 ### Queue

 Once we have a connection we can use it to finally access queues.
 Each queue